Country action

 GHG removals

-There is limited global potential for capturing CO2 from the atmosphere and permanently storing it (Fuss et al., 2018; Jeffery et al., 2020).
+There is limited global potential for capturing CO2 from the atmosphere and permanently storing it (Fuss et al., 2018b; Jeffery et al., 2020b).
 This limited potential should be reserved to balance out residual emissions to achieve net zero global emissions, rather than to facilitate a stark increase in aviation sector emissions in one of the world’s wealthiest countries.

 SAF mandate

 The UK government’s sustainability criteria for SAF allow biofuels made from used cooking oil, forestry residues, and recycled plastics.
 Given the limited availability of these bio-resources, it is questionable whether the UK can reach its 10% SAF goal by 2030, without exacerbating other sustainability issues (see also the section on Mitigation options).
-The absence of demand measures only compound these issues.
+The absence of demand measures only compounds these issues.

 - Domestic aviation (i.e. flights departing and arriving in the US and its overseas territories);